Nimastic/Nimastic/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Jeriel! 👋

 Welcome to my GitHub!
-I'm [Your Job Title/Role], and I'm passionate about [briefly mention your interests or areas of expertise].
-Here you'll find projects ranging from [mention general types of projects, like web development, machine learning, etc.] to [another type of project], showcasing my skills and interests.
+I'm a Year 2 Computer Science Undergraduate at the National University of Singapore, and I'm passionate about Computer Science and Entrepreneurship.
+Here you'll find projects ranging from FreeCodeCamp Web Development to Mobile Application Development for NUS's Orbital Software Engineering Project, showcasing my skills and interests.

 ## 🚀 About Me
-- 🔭 I’m currently working on [mention any ongoing project or learning path]
+- 🔭 I’m currently working on a Social Media Mobile Application with my friends.
-- 🌱 I’m currently learning [mention any new technology or field you're exploring]
+- 🌱 I’m currently learning AI, Design and Analysis of Algorithms and Networks.
-- 👯 I’m looking to collaborate on [mention any type of project or technology you're interested in]
+- 👯 I’m looking to collaborate on any Software Engineering Projects.
-- 🤔 I’m looking for help with [mention any area where you seek help or collaboration]
 - 💬 Ask me about [topics you are knowledgeable about]
 - 📫 How to reach me: [your email or social media links]
-- 😄 Pronouns: [your pronouns]
-- ⚡ Fun fact: [interesting fact or hobby]
+- ⚡ Fun fact: I play Volleyball, draw Digital Art and volunteer in my free time (not a lot)

 ## 🛠 Skills
 - Languages: [mention languages you are proficient in, like JavaScript, Python, etc.]